 Arrangements must be made for early submission of assignments due on the day(s) of an absence.
 Make-up of scheduled tests or quizzes should be coordinated with the appropriate instructor and will be taken prior to the scheduled date whenever possible.
 Absences for these functions are not counted against the student’s record for the semester.

 Weekly chapel attendance is required of all students as an integral part of their training.

-Gateway International Bible College requires every student to faithfully attend and support one of the conservative fundamental Baptist churches in the area for all services of that church, as well as any of their special services.
-Each student is also required to participate in that church’s evangelistic visitation program for a minimum of two hours per week.
+Gateway International Bible College requires every student to faithfully attend and support one of the conservative Baptist churches in the area in all the services of that church, as well as in any special series of that church.
+Each student is also required to participate a minimum of two hours per week in that church’s evangelistic visitation or outreach program if the church has one.

 All students are required to attend orientation at the beginning of their first semester each school year.
 Attendance at Commencement exercises is also required for all students, regardless of their graduation status.

 The courses in the catalogue are offered with the full-time student in mind.
 Anyone who is planning to attend Gateway International Bible College for only a year or two should make certain that the courses he wishes to take will be offered during the time that he wishes to attend.
 Gateway International Bible College cannot assume the responsibility to offer specific courses for students who plan to attend for only a short time.
 The college reserves the right to cancel any course that does not have sufficient enrollment to warrant the offering of that particular course.

 While the college will do its best to accommodate individual scheduling to meet employment schedules or other needs, courses cannot be scheduled for the convenience of individual students who cannot or who do not take courses in their regular sequence.
 Students must plan ahead.

 Detailed information about summer school courses, activities, and dates may be obtained by contacting the Records Office.